When: Saturday 9th April - 9am to 5pm.

 The ongoing earthquake rebuild mean parts of the course are rough.
 We have improved the worst areas as best we can, but participants need to be alert to rough surfaces and gravel at times.

-Due to traffic management restrictions, the opening 10k of the course will close at 10:00am, and the remainder of the course will close at 2:00pm.
+Due to traffic management restrictions, the course will close at 1:30pm.
 Participants on the course after these times will be marshaled on to footpaths and be running unofficially without course controls and at their own risk and responsibility.

 > In entering this event all participants have agreed to an event waiver whereby they enter and participate at their own risk, and are responsible for their own actions at all times with no liability to the organisers, sponsors, or associated parties.